by Michael Loevinsohn

 Consensus is literally in the water and permeates Dutch politics and its voting system.
 It has pure proportional representation with a very low threshold for entry into Parliament.
 No party since the Second World War has achieved a majority of the votes and governed on its own.

-The Dutch went to the polls in March this year, six weeks before BC.
+The Dutch went to the polls in March 2017, six weeks before BC.
 The outcome was a more even split among the 13 parties in Parliament: four at least were needed to form a majority government.
-The last government achieved that with just two parties.
+The last government had achieved that with just two parties.

 The coalition that emerged has a majority of one seat in the 150 seat Parliament.
 It’s headed by the rightish, market-oriented VVD which came first in the election; Mark Rutte, its leader, is now prime minister for the third time.
 The other partners are the slightly left-of-centre D66 and the right-of-centre CDA who tied with each other for third place and the much smaller Christen Unie – difficult to classify: reactionary on e.g. abortion; progressive on e.g. international development and immigration.